| | | | | | | |

 Instructions

-4. Add the stock one ladle at a time, stirring continuously.
+• Add the stock we made earlier, one ladle at a time.
+Stir the risotto continuously and let it ladle of stock cook down before you add another.
 Once all the stock has been absorbed, stir through the wild garlic and pea puree.

-5. Add butter and increase the speed of stirring (the whipping motion will make the risotto creamy).
+• Add 1 tablespoon butter and increase your stirring speed.
+The whipping motion will make your risotto beautifully creamy.

 Notes